Joe Priday on supercar investing

 Alternatively, is there anything you keep an eye out for to avoid when investing in supercars?

 Definitely the cost of ownership.
 To me, that’s the biggest factor.
-I know some people who own Bugatti Veyrons etc, when it needs a service you are paying to send it back to a specific place where it has to be serviced and all of those kinds of things.
+I know some people who own Bugatti Veyrons etc, the hypercars and megacars of the world, when it needs a service you are paying to send it back to a specific place where it has to be serviced and all of those kinds of things.
 You’re trying to pick the things that can be easily serviced, ownership is easy and is also a sensible price, otherwise, in my experience, you get pretty disheartened by it.
 There are a few cars that have suffered that fate, McLaren P1s for example when they were having battery issues.
 You want to avoid those situations where things go wrong.

 What’s the best strategy for supercar investment?
 Are there things you can do to optimise your ROI?